vibhatha/nexoan/docs/limitations.md

 3. Sub-graph insertion as an attribute is not yet supported.
 4. Scalar value insertion as an attribute is not yet supported.

+## Query API

+1. Unstructured data saving as attributes is not yet supported.
+2. Sub-graph data saving as attributes is not yet supported.

 ## OpenAPI Contract and Ballerina Service generation

 1. Time is being infered as `string` field.
 Must implement a time data type in the protobuf specification.